SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Write_files_to_SciSoft.md

-Copy sbndcode and sbndutil to SciSoft(#Copy-sbndcode-and-sbndutil-to-SciSoft)
+Copy sbndcode and sbndutil to SciSoft
 ----------------------------------------------------------------------------------------------

 -   Go to an empty directory on an sbndgpvm, I have a `Jenkins`